-The Importance of Baths
+The Importance of Water

-Land Hermit Crabs can drown if submerged in water for an extended time (fishermen say around an hour), but they have been observed bathe themselves in shallow pools to replace shell water and wash out any foods and wastes from their shells when in the wild.
+Land Hermit Crabs can drown if submerged in water for an extended time (fishermen say around an hour), but they have been observed bathing themselves in shallow pools to replace shell water and wash out any foods and wastes from their shells when in the wild.

 Hermit Crabs urinate through their antennae, so any water spills during handling are shell water.
 Hermit Crabs have an anus located on the end of their abdomen and have been observed to flick any wastes (droppings) out of their shells.
 These faeces are often brown coloured and look like small sausage or ball shapes which consist mainly of sand and undigested foodstuffs.